Raynaud's Awareness

-October is Raynaud’s Awareness Month and for many people with Raynaud’s (pronounced Ray-NODES) the chilling and uncomfortable truth is - living with it, can be incredibly chilling and uncomfortable.
+October is Raynaud’s Awareness Month, and for many people with Raynaud’s (pronounced Ray-NODES), the chilling, uncomfortable truth is - living with it can be incredibly chilling and uncomfortable.

 Five to ten percent of the population live with this blood flow condition that affects the body’s ability to send blood to the extremities.
-Primarily affecting the hands and feet, it causes the area to become very cold, and can change the color of the hands or feet to white, gray, or blue.
-The lack of circulation can cause numbness or tingling, and in severe cases, cause ulcers and sores, and (at its worst) lead to gangrene, and partial amputation.
+Primarily affecting the hands and feet, it causes the area to become very cold and can change the color of the hands or feet to white, gray, blue, or red.
+It affects around 25%-60% of SLE patients and is considered the most common SLE cardiovascular issue.
+The lack of circulation can cause numbness or tingling, and in severe cases, cause ulcers and sores, and (at its worst) lead to gangrene and partial amputation.

-Raynaud’s Disease can occur as a “primary” disease; that is, with no associated disorder.
-It can also occur as a “secondary” condition (often referred to as Raynaud’s Syndrome or Raynaud’s Phenomenon) related to other diseases, such as scleroderma, rheumatoid arthritis, and lupus.
+Raynaud’s Disease can be a “primary” disease with no associated disorder.
+It can also occur as a “secondary” condition (often referred to as Raynaud’s Phenomenon) related to other diseases, such as scleroderma, rheumatoid arthritis, and lupus.

 Raynaud’s was named after the French physician Maurice Raynaud, who described the condition in 1862 in his doctoral thesis.
-He characterized a set of symptoms that caused “Intermittent pallor and cyanosis of the extremities” and “Cold-induced vasospastic attacks of the fingers” which in severe cases, could lead to the development of gangrene.
+He characterized a set of symptoms that caused “Intermittent pallor and cyanosis of the extremities” and “Cold-induced vasospastic attacks of the fingers,” which could lead to gangrene in severe cases.

-In 1929, Sir Thomas Lewis set out to challenge the enigma behind Maurice Raynaud’s theory - stating it was caused by an over-reactivity of the sympathetic nervous system.
-Lewis believed that it was not nervous system related, rather, from a “local fault” of the digital artery.
-Both opinions were considered throughout the early twentieth century until the discovery of cold-induced cutaneous arterial vasoconstriction (narrowing of the blood vessels) which bridged the gap between both theories.
+In 1929, Sir Thomas Lewis set out to challenge the enigma behind Maurice Raynaud’s theory - stating an over-reactivity of the sympathetic nervous system caused it.
+Lewis believed it was not nervous system related, but rather, from a “local fault” of the digital artery.
+Both opinions were considered throughout the early twentieth century until the discovery of cold-induced cutaneous arterial vasoconstriction (narrowing of the blood vessels), bridging the gap between both theories.

-In 1932, the first set of classification criteria to differentiate primary Raynaud’s disease from secondary Raynaud’s phenomenon was published, and since then, rheumatologists, vascular specialists, and internists have been treating patients all over the world with this condition in its primary and secondary forms.
+1932, the first set of classification criteria to differentiate primary Raynaud’s disease from secondary Raynaud’s phenomenon was published.
+Since then, rheumatologists, vascular specialists, and internists have been treating patients worldwide with this condition in its primary and secondary forms.

 Symptoms